p-org/PSharp/Samples/PingPong/README.md

 - A version that is mixed-mode (uses both high-level syntax and the C# library, this is based on partial classes).
 - A version that shows how to install a custom logger for testing.

-## How to build
-Open PingPong.sln in Visual Studio and build.

-## How to run

-Simply run the produced executable.

 ## How to test

 To test the produced executable use the following command: